One-bit Computing at 60 Hertz

 some new automated functions to a printing press.
 The new behavior might reasonably have been achieved using hardwired gates, counters and flip-flops, but I wanted to use programmable logic instead.
 (Later, when additional presses were modified, I switched to using a

 This is not a Motorola MC14500 computer, but it was the MC14500 that introduced me to the idea of one-bit computing.
-The one-bit concept intrigued me, and eventually some pencil & paper designs revealed that, for lowest chip count, the 14500 itself could be omitted.
+The one-bit concept intrigued me, and eventually some pencil & paper designs revealed that, for lowest chip count, the MC14500 itself could be omitted!
 Its tiny complement of 16 instructions was actually overkill for some jobs.In contrast to the 14500's 4-bit op-code, my design uses no op-code at all.
 That's because there's only one instruction and it executes endlessly.
 That instruction has two parts which occur sequentially, so they always alternate.
 The first part is an Input Test, whose result controls a two-way branch.
 The second part is an Output operation that writes 1 or 0 to any of the bits in the output register (a 4099 addressable latch).
 For the printing press application, the inputs were driven by mechanical switches and by a pair of logic signals from the original press wiring.
 The outputs drove Solid State Relays which, in turn, activated solenoids.

 There's an unvarying, two-phase cycle.
 Each phase fetches a byte from the EPROM.